cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/audit-logging.rst

 on CDAP entities.
 This information can be used to capture a trail of the activities that determined the state of an entity at a given point in time.
 These activities include the creation, modification, and deletion of an entity.
-It also includes modification of the entity's :ref:`metadata <metadata-lineage-metadata>`.
+It also includes modification of the entity's :ref:`metadata <metadata>`.
 For data entities (datasets and streams), it includes access information used to generate the entity's :ref:`lineage
-<metadata-lineage-lineage>`.
+<metadata-lineage>`.
 Audit logging is an especially important feature because it
-enables users to integrate CDAP with external data governance systems such as :ref:`Cloudera Navigator <audit-logging-navigator-integration>`.
+enables users to integrate CDAP with external data governance systems such as :ref:`Cloudera Navigator <navigator-integration>`.

 Please note that audit logs are not published during a CDAP upgrade, as CDAP services are not available.
 Hence, any application which uses CDAP audit logs to sync metadata will go